aligent/cdk-constructs/packages/cloudfront-security-headers/README.md

 #### **Value Directives**:

 - **`max-age=<expire-time>` (seconds):**
     - Time is set to 108000s seconds / 30 hours.
-Specify the length of time that the browser should remember that the site can be only accessed using HTTPS
+Specifies the length of time the browser should remember that site can only be accessed using HTTPS

 - **`includeSubdomains` (boolean, optional):**
     - Option is specifcied.
 The rule will apply to all of the site's subdomains